doomrocketeer/QubeTeaPi-Picosat/README.md

 ![roadmap](roadmap.png)

-I am currently working on the initial systems engineering documentation for both the design standard and first pastry (the development of these will influence each other).
+I am currently working on the ConOps.
+Stakeholder expectations are now frozen, but may be revisited.
 ## Baking Your QubeTeaPi
 Read the mission ConOps [here](docs/systems_design/con_ops/mission_con_ops.md).
 You can bake existing recipes for pastries and fillings, or create your own!